Find Trade Colleges

 43% Percent Racial-Ethnic Minorities*

 This is one of the most frequently chosen trade school majors.
 It is the 12th most popular in the country with 3,514 students graduating with an associate’s in clinical laboratory science in 2021.
-This major is dominated by women with about 81% of recent graduates being female.
+The major attracts more women than men.
+About 81% of the recent graduates in this field are female.

 Racial-Ethnic Diversity